I worked alongside natural health professionals, studied and practice Dianetics, worked as a fitness instructor and life coach.

 The book's recipes include Tofu Mayonnaise, Easy Snack Ideas, Lentil Soup, and Outrageous Brownies.
 The brownie recipe looks the best and tastes yummy.

-4. "The Myth of Mental Illness: Foundations of a Theory of Personal Conduct" by Thomas Szasz
+4. The Myth of Mental Illness: Foundations of a Theory of Personal Conduct by Thomas Szasz

-I witnessed brutal involuntary treatment, and Szasz clearly defines the whole purpose of psychiatry is to subdue people and control them.
+I witnessed brutal involuntary treatment, and Szasz clearly defines the whole purpose of psychiatry as to subdue people and control them.
 A way for society to get rid of those who "don't fit in," "undesirable," or "act different" and treat them out of "compassion."

-5. "The Boy Who Knew Too Much" by Cathy Byrd
+5. The Boy Who Knew Too Much by Cathy Byrd

 Have You Lived Before This Life?

 The coincidences Christian and his mother experienced along their journey of spiritual discovery are uncanny.
-Bringing the question to the forefront: Have you lived before this life?
+It brings the question to the forefront: Have you lived before this life?
 The current status quo wobbles and flounders with such an idea.
 During ancient times, living more than one life was a common belief.
 Byrd's book introduces the possibility once more.

 Being a wonderful and caring mother, Byrd listens to her boy, does extensive reach, and discovers her son was Lou Gehrig.
 On top of that, she was Gehrig's mother.

-6. "Sport Stretch: 311 Stretches for 41 Sports" by Michael J. Alter
+6. Sport Stretch: 311 Stretches for 41 Sports by Michael J. Alter

 When I do fitness consults with those just starting or restarting a fitness program, I stress the importance that the body needs to move.
-If the muscles get stretched before and after a workout, the benefits are fantastic for the whole body.
+If the muscles get stretched before, and after a workout, the benefits are fantastic for the whole body.

-7. "The Way to Happiness"
+7. The Way to Happiness

 Making the right choices in life is what we teach our kids and remind ourselves every day.
 Understanding how to make the right choice in life is crucial to living a better life.
-External influences confuse us with what is the right choice when it is the wrong choice.
+External influences confuse us with the right choice when it is the wrong choice.
 Lying to our parents, being mean to a stranger, breaking the law, and not taking care of ourselves are examples of people making the wrong choices.
 We see it every day unless we are holed up in our house and never venture out the front door.

-8. "Out on a Limb" by Shirley MacLaine
+8. Out on a Limb by Shirley MacLaine

 I recommend Out on a Limb by Shirley Maclaine because the book helped a friend of mine find her spirituality.
 I felt comfortable within my skin and knew about past lives.
 I write about movies and admire Maclaine's body of work.
-I wanted to get Maclaine's point of view of how she discovered past experiences.
+I wanted to get Maclaine's point of view on how she discovered past experiences.
 Her journey is worth reading.

 MacLaine writes more than just about her realization of having more than one life.
 She sets an example of coming to terms with responsibility for others, not just yourself.

 She writes about her career and her definition of fame.
 Movie stars are Gods.
-We are mere lower class citizens that movie stars should never cross down into our realm again.
+We are mere lower-class citizens that movie stars should never cross down into our realm again.

-The main point of her book that stands out as a vital data is if you don't know doesn't mean it is false.
+The main point of her book that stands out as vital data is if you don't know doesn't mean it is false.
 Study and learn for yourself.
 Learn to know and understand to judge.

-9. "How to Get Well" by Paavo Airola, N.D., Ph.D
+9. How to Get Well by Paavo Airola, N.D., Ph.D

 My favorite of his recommendations is the Dry Brush Massage.
 He devotes a whole chapter to it.
-It is one of the most refreshing and live-saving regimes I have ever done.
+It is one of the most refreshing and life-saving regimes I have ever done.
 The book is out of print, but find it and place it in your library as a reference for living a better life.

 "If doctors of today will not become the nutritionists of tomorrow -

-10. "Relentless: From Good to Great to Unstoppable" by Tim S. Grover
+10. Relentless: From Good to Great to Unstoppable by Tim S. Grover

-Michael Jordan, Kobe Bryant, and Charles Barkley recommend this book because Tim S. Grover personally trained them back to champions after career injuries.
+Michael Jordan, the late Kobe Bryant, and Charles Barkley recommend this book because Tim S. Grover personally trained them back to champions after career injuries.
 He also taught Jordan to jump even higher.
-His knowledge of sports performance and motivation defines as an international authority on what it takes to be a champion and Hall of Fame athlete.
+His knowledge of sports performance and motivation defines him as an international authority on what it takes to be a champion and Hall of Fame athlete.